Heavy-Division/website/src/posts/B78XH_soft_fork.md

 receive some feedback on the sounds, which you can share on our discord in the experimental thread.

 ## Livery
-A big thank you to SHR Modding#6348 for painting the official Heavy Division B78XH Livery.
+A big thank you to  라즈#3444 for painting the official Heavy Division B78XH Livery.
 Whilst the soft fork is in the experimental phase, this will be the only compatible livery.
 We plan to release a livery guide soon for creators to make their liveries compatible with our aircraft.